BlafKing/sd-civitai-browser-plus/README.md

 * Maximize your bandwidth for lightning-fast downloads.

+<h3>Sleek and Intuitive User Interface 🖌️</h3>

+* Enjoy a clutter-free, user-friendly interface, designed to enhance your CivitAi browsing and management experience.

 <h3>Actively maintained with feature requests welcome 🛠️</h3>

 * Feel free to send me your feature requests, and I'll do my best to implement them!